suuoh/UdacityItemCatalog/GUIDE.md

 * Remove unused packages with `sudo apt-get autoremove`
 * Enable unattended updates: `sudo apt install unattended-upgrades`

+*Make a snapshot of the server, before changing the SSH and firewall settings.*

 ### 5. Change ssh port from 22 to 2200
 * Open the sshd_config file with `sudo nano /etc/ssh/ssdh_config`
 * Change the ssh port from 22 to 2200